THE BEATLES COMPLETE CHRISTMAS COLLECTION 1963-1969

 6. 1978.
 Ruthless Rhymes label, new insert titled THE BEATLES CHRISTMAS ALBUM, black (possibly also colored) vinyl.

-7. November, 1981.
+7. November, 1981 and subsequent years.
 Counterfeit copy of FROM THEN TO YOU.
 The stampers for this issue were cut on November 10, 1981.
-Yellow labels with title or blank white labels.
+Yellow labels with title or "dog & gun" labels, or blank white labels for later pressings.

 8. March, 1985.
 151 copies were pressed on March 22nd.
 A release in multicolored vinyl, Reformation label was distributed in 1985, that could derive from the pressing indicated on the stampers.